A New Beginning for THX: Why I Sold My Company in My First Year

 How will this affect the overall gaming market?

 We are interested in providing superior audio-visual experiences.
-As gaming bridges into VR, we expect to play a leadership role in the audio portion of that experience, which is crucial for completion the immersion into virtual worlds.
+As gaming bridges into VR, we expect to play a leadership role in the audio portion of that experience, which is crucial for completing the immersion into virtual worlds.

 We are going to continue to grow our business, deliver value to current partners, and focus on executional and operational crispness (doing what we said would do in a timely fashion.)